jonbakerlab/caries-associated-virome/Supplemental-Methods/supplemental-methods.md

             --input_length_limit 5000
 ```

 The output provided binning data from the vRhyme component of the ViWrap pipeline.
 However, this tool did not yield output for sample 23, resulting in its absence from certain downstream analyses.
+While it did not yield any binned vMAGs, sample 23 was still used for the read mapping steps using BWA-MEM and CoverM described later in this article.

 ### Compilation of ViWrap Output